SamG101-Developer/SPP-Compiler-5/Writerside/topics/Concurrency.md

 <secondary-label ref="feature-impl"/>

-When borrowed values are yielded from a coroutine, they are only valid until the next `step()` call is made to the coroutine.
+When borrowed values are yielded from a coroutine, they are only valid until the next `.res()` call is made to the coroutine.
 This is to ensure they remain valid for the coroutine to use in steps up to the next yield.

 ```